 What is Rhinoplasty?

-Rhinoplasty is a surgical procedure designed to reshape the nose to improve its function and/or appearance.
+Rhinoplasty is a surgical procedure designed to reshape the nose to improve its function and/or change its appearance.
 This procedure may be completed in conjunction with a septoplasty, which is performed when the nasal passage is blocked by the septum.

 Nose surgery can change the size of the nose and alter its width and profile.
 Furthermore, the nose tip, nostril shape and nasal symmetry can also be modified.

 Rhinoplasty can be performed for both cosmetic and reconstructive purposes.
-You may con-sider nasal surgery if you have wish to:
+You may consider nasal surgery if you have wish to:

 - Straighten a crooked nose

-- Improve your nasal symmetry
+- Change your nasal symmetry

 - Reduce or enhance the size of your nose